-IDENTIFICATION OF UNDEVELOPED PARCELS SUBJECT TO RETIREMENT
+IDENTIFICATION OF UNDEVELOPED PROPERTY PARCELS SUBJECT TO RETIREMENT

 A file of all undeveloped Assessor's Parcel Numbers (APNs) within Cambria was prepared by the San Luis Obispo County Building and Planning Department, compiled from the County Assessor's records.
-The file was prepared as of July 13, 2016 and served as the primary database for the Committee's work in identifying undeveloped parcels subject to retirement.
-The gross number of undeveloped parcels within the CCSD urban boundary identified on the County Assessor's database is 2,271 parcels.
+The file was prepared as of July 13, 2016 and served as the primary database for the committee's work in identifying undeveloped parcels subject to retirement.
+The gross number of undeveloped parcels within the CCSD urban boundary identified on the County Assessor's database is 2,248 parcels.

-It is noteworthy that the original 2006 BRP Report applied to parcels with a minimum of 50' of street frontage.
+Preliminarily, itIt is noteworthy that the original 2006 BRP Report applied to parcels with a minimum of 50° of street frontage.
 It was assumed that properties with less frontage did not qualify under CCSD regulations to receive water and sewer connections.
-The Committee elected to expand its consideration and include all undeveloped properties in the BRP regardless of minimum street frontage for two reasons.
-First, County policy provides that building permits will generally be issued on lots with less than 50' of frontage; and, second, ordinances against any building on small properties could be challenged on the basis of being a regulatory taking if such ordinances were to deny all viable economic use of a parcel.
+The committee elected to expand its consideration and include all undeveloped properties in the BRP regardless of minimum street frontage for two reasons.
+First, County policy provides that building permits will generally be issued on lots with less than 50° of frontage; and, second, ordinances against building on small properties could be viewed as regulatory taking in the same regard as other limitations on development.